wikimedia/analytics-refinery/oozie/pageview/hourly/README.md

-# Aggregation phase for pageview from pageview_actor_hourly
+# Aggregation phase for pageview from pageview_actor
 # and archive into legacy format.

-This job is responsible for filtering pageview data from the pageview_actor_hourly table and aggregating it into interesting dimensions, to finally transform and archive it into legacy format.
+This job is responsible for filtering pageview data from the pageview_actor table and aggregating it into interesting dimensions, to finally transform and archive it into legacy format.